capeman29/TMinUI/README.md

         i.e. if the rom folder is "Doom (DOOM)" then create a png called "Doom (DOOM).png" in the "Doom (DOOM)/Imgs" folder If saves are present in the selected rom the same state selector available in the in game menu (IMHO that is a MinUI awesome feature) is shown, the latest save is automatically selected, press X to load it, if X is pressed while an empty slot is selected the game starts without recalling state. save state selector is available ONLY for cores running Minarch.
       In fancy mode You can read the current folder in the top left corner of the display, while scrolling the recent or favorite lists it shows the folder of the currently selected game.
+      Under Tools there are 2 toggles to hide saved states and hide the boxart if a savestate is present.

 Some changes under the hood:
 - reduced footprint of the docker toolchain from 4.5GB down to 1.5GB.